Marwa-Sayed9588/OIB-SIP--Tribute/README.md

 # OIB-SIP--Tribute
-this web page have information about Tetsu Nakamura
+This web page have information about Tetsu Nakamura
+He was an active person in many sides he worked alot for afghanistan.